microsoft/forecasting/README.md

 ## Content

 The following is a summary of models and methods for developing forecasting solutions covered in this repository.
 The [examples](examples) are organized according to use cases.
 Currently, we focus on a retail sales forecasting use case as it is widely used in [assortment planning](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1569&context=edissertations), [inventory optimization](https://en.wikipedia.org/wiki/Inventory_optimization), and [price optimization](https://en.wikipedia.org/wiki/Price_optimization).
-To enable high-throughput forecasting scenarios, we have included playbooks for forecasting multiple time series with distributed training techniques such as Ray in Python, parallel package in R, and multi-threading in LightGBM.
+To enable high-throughput forecasting scenarios, we have included examples for forecasting multiple time series with distributed training techniques such as Ray in Python, parallel package in R, and multi-threading in LightGBM.

 | Model             | Language | Description                                                                                                 |
 |-------------------|----------|-------------------------------------------------------------------------------------------------------------|